rundsk/dsk/README.md

 ## Building your own Frontend

+The following sections describe everything you need to build your own frontend and bundle it with the dsk binary.
+By default dsk uses the _default frontend_, which - for inspirational purposes - can be found in the `frontend` directory of this project.

 ### Available API Endpoints

 The backend provides the following API endpoints.
 All endpoints return JSON